 - Remove key parts of speech, such as nouns, verbs, adjectives, and adverbs from your mission statement.

-- If it’s been awhile since you’ve had an English class, you can find definitions here.
+- If it’s been a while since you’ve had an English class, review these definitions for part of speech.

 Make a copy of the mission statement with blanks for the removed words.